ryenus/hsqldb/doc-src/readme-docauthors.txt

 BUILDING

-You need JDK 1.8 or later and Ant 9.x or later.
+You need JDK 11 and Ant 10.x or later.

 Run "ant gen-docs" from the build subdirectory.
 Error messages should be self-explanatory.